SWC-Advanced-Microscopy/linux_cli_intro/README.md

 Attendees can edit the markdown files [Typora](https://typora.io/) or any text editor.

+## Also to do in advance
+All attendees should make sure they can ssh to bastion.

 ## Alternatives to command line slides
 There are, of course, better alternatives to doing you presentation at the command line.
 These include:
 * [remark](https://github.com/gnab/remark) is a nice markdown-based system that is pretty simple [and looks good](https://remarkjs.com/#1).